RowaidaMahameed/CompleteGifUsingNeRF/README.md

 generate gif using a set of images.

-**1. Determine the camera position for each image using colmap,** Colmap, a structure-from-motion framework, generates camera positions for a given series of images.
-Colmap was employed to produce camera positions corresponding to the extracted images.
-The illustration below depicts the distribution of camera positions encircling the object, with each point in black denoting the frame number.
-The blue points trace the trajectory of the camera operator around the object, assuming the object is situated at (0,0,0).
-It is evident that the camera holder completed a revolution of over 360 degrees, indicating a failure to return to the initial position.
-Additionally, the Z-axis indicates vertical movement as the person recorded the video, capturing fluctuations in height.
+**1. Determine the camera position for each image using colmap,** Colmap, a structure-from-motion framework, was utilized to generate camera positions based on a series of images.
+The resulting distribution of camera positions is illustrated, with black points representing frame numbers.
+The blue points track the camera operator's trajectory around the assumed object position at (0,0,0).
+Notably, the camera holder completed a revolution exceeding 360 degrees, suggesting a failure to return to the initial position.
+Vertical movement along the Z-axis is also observed, indicating fluctuations in height as the person recorded the video.

 **2. Train NeRF on the extracted images,** incorporating the generated camera positions.
 Utilize the TensoRF framework to train NeRF specifically for the scene or object.
 In this segment, we had the flexibility to opt for any iteration of NeRF.
 Our choice fell upon TensoRF, available at https://apchenstu.github.io/TensoRF/.
-We selected this particular version due to its lucid PyTorch implementation and brief runtime.
-The training Peak Signal-to-Noise Ratio (PSNR) achieved an impressive 37.451, indicating high-quality images with minimal noise around the object.

-Additionally, we conducted a run using Instant-ngp, yielding favorable results.
-It certainly provides an alternative approach worth considering.

 **3. form a closed circle,**
 Pick the right points to form a closed circle around the object.
-TODO
+I tried different ways to find the best circle, I will try to explain how the Algorithm goes, we are trying to fix the camera position by completing a circle, so I used the distance of the starting point and then trying to find the point where a complete 360-degree rotation around the object has been achieved, for some exaples I use to delete some starting points to get better results after checking the camera position.(we can see it in the first scene)

 **4. Generate new images,**
 Employ the trained NeRF network on the missed points to generate new images.